Hurst v. Florida

 The racial breakdown of the death sentences reviewed in light of Hurst in each of these four counties is as follows:

-- In Duval County, ten black prisoners were granted relief; and six of seven white prisoners were granted relief.
+- In Duval County, eleven black prisoners were granted relief; and seven of eight white prisoners were granted relief.

 - In Orange County, five black prisoners were granted relief; and five white prisoners were granted relief.